 Switch Up Your Workout When doing HIIT, it’s important not to get bored by doing the same cardio every time.
 It would help if you also remembered that changing what you do during workouts is key to getting results.
 If you want to lose weight and build muscle simultaneously, change your HIIT sequences always to include different movements like pushups or squats!

 Combine With Resistance Training

-If you’re looking for an efficient way to burn fat and build muscle at the same time, consider combining this type of cardio with resistance training!
-Doing both activities together will help burn more calories and build lean muscle mass faster than either would on their own.
+Consider combining cardio with resistance training for an efficient way to burn fat and build muscle at the same time!
+Combining both activities will increase calorie burn and build muscle faster than doing either one alone.
 If you’re unsure how to make this happen, look into using dumbbells or resistance bands during your HIIT workouts!

 What equipment do I need?

 You will need a resistance training device for this type of workout.
 It can be a dumbbell, barbell, or resistance band.
 If you don’t have access to these items, you can still perform HIIT workouts using your body weight as the resistance.

 What are the benefits of high-intensity resistance training?